smalawi/ud120-projects/final_project/report.md

 Validation entails testing a machine learning algorithm's performance after the training process.
 The purpose of validation is to ensure that an algorithm is trained such that it can be applied to additional data without sacrificing performance.
 Accordingly, a common mistake is to validate the algorithm on the same set of data it was trained on, which defeats the purpose of checking the algorithm's performance on multiple sets of data.

-The algorithm used in this project was validated by splitting the given data into training and testing sets (70% and 30%, respectively).
+The algorithm used in this project was validated by uniformly randomly splitting the given data into training and testing sets (70% and 30%, respectively).
+Due to the class imbalance in this problem, the uage of a stratified shuffle split (to even out the number of POIs and non-POIs in training and testing data) was experimented with, but final classifier performance decreased slightly from a normal train-test split.

 ### Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.